 Section 3.
-During the life of this agreement, each Union local unit is authorized to utilize administrative leave to attend training programs that deal with contract administration up to a maximum cumulative total equal to one day per contract year (four days for the contract term of July 1, 2023 through June 30, 2027).
-Such elected officer or representative may use any or all of the available days in any contract year.
-Should the elected office or representative change during the life of the agreement, the new officer or representative may only use the unused balance of administrative leave time not taken by his/her predecessor.
+During the life of this Memorandum, each Union local unit (this includes employees covered by the collective bargaining agreement) is authorized to utilize administrative leave to attend training programs that deal with the administration of the Memorandum up to a maximum cumulative total equal to one day per Memorandum year (four days for the memorandum term of July 1, 2019 through June 30, 2023).
+Such elected officer or representative may use any or all of the available days in any Memorandum year.
+Should the elected officer or representative change during the life of the Memorandum the new officer or representative may only use the unused balance of administrative leave time not taken by his/her predecessor.

-ARTICLE 10 VACATIONS
+RECOMMENDATION NO. 10 VACATIONS

 Section 1. a.
-Employees hired prior to July 1, 2012, shall be eligible for annual leave after 30 calendar days of service with the State System.
+Employees shall be eligible for annual leave after 30 calendar days of service with the State System.
 Employees shall earn annual leave as of their date of employment in accordance with the following schedule: